Digestive Health Procedures

 Barium swallow

-Your specialists will get a detailed look at your upper GI tract by taking X-rays while you swallow a liquid called barium sulfate.
-The barium highlights the different areas of your digestive system as it works its way through so your doctor can evaluate your GI health.
+Your specialists will get a detailed look at your upper GI tract by taking X-rays while you swallow a liquid.
+The contrast highlights the different areas of your digestive system as it works its way through so your doctor can evaluate your GI health.

 Your doctor may recommend pH monitoring to evaluate the severity of your GERD or the effectiveness of your treatments.
-The monitoring device is a small, gel cap that sits inside your esophagus and records data for about 48 hours, measuring the activity of your esophagus and reflux symptoms.
-You will be asked to keep a diary of when you eat, lay down, sleep and other activities.
+This is usually done during the EGD procedure.
+The monitoring device is a small, disposable capsule that is temporarily attached to the wall of your esophagus to record data for about 48 hours, measuring the level of acid in your esophagus and tracking your reflux symptoms.
+You will be asked to keep a diary of various daily activities, including when you eat, lay down, and sleep.
+At the end of the monitoring period, the capsule will pass with a bowel movement.

 Esophageal manometry

-This diagnostic test measures the muscle contractions in your esophagus that occur when you swallow.
-The measurements are taken by sensors attached to a thin, flexible tube that is inserted through your nose, down your esophagus and into your stomach.
+This diagnostic test measures the contractions and relaxation of your esophagus when you swallow.
+The measurements are recorded by sensors attached to a thin, flexible tube that is inserted through your nose, down into your esophagus.
+Numbing medicine is used to minimize your discomfort.
 This procedure takes about an hour.

-Surgery may be necessary to relieve your symptoms or repair parts of your digestive tract so you don’t risk further complications.
+Surgery may be necessary to relieve your symptoms or repair parts of your digestive tract to avoid further complications.

 Hernia repair